 BC Ethics Bowl

-The 2021-2022 edition of the BC Ethics Bowl is back in person!
-This year's bowl will take place at SFU's Burnaby Campus.
-The date is expected to be Saturday, February 26, 2022.
-The finalist teams will proceed to the National Ethics Bowl competition in Winnipeg, Manitoba.
+This year's bowl will one take place at SFU's Burnaby Campus, on Saturday, February 25, 2023.
+The winning team will proceed to the National Ethics Bowl competition at the Canadian Museum for Human Rights in Winnipeg, Manitoba.
 The registration fee for the BC Ethics Bowl is $250 per team (including lunch).
 Fee waivers are available for those who need financial assistance.

 Details and information

 We have prepared a video introduction to the Ethics Bowl.
 It will introduce you to the guiding principles behind the Ethics Bowl, how it is organized, and how the competitions are scored.
 It is just an outline of what you'll need to know, but it's a good starting point.

 Most of the information relevant to the BC Ethics Bowl will be found on the website of the national organization, the Ethics Bowl Canada.
 The following resources will be particularly relevant: